benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 ```

 By using these 'logical' server names, the Gateway can use the Registry to discover the true location of these services at runtime.

 ## Wrapping Up

 With the entire Spring toolkit at your disposal, it quickly becomes apparent how flexible and powerful Spring Cloud Gateway can be.
 If you dig into [the source code][3], you’ll notice that with just a few lines of Java and a few dependencies, we can easily integrate Spring Boot microservices with Eureka, and control access to our service’s APIs.

 Before you finish, why not sign up for [SpringOne Platform 2019][18] – the premier conference for building scalable applications that delight users.
 Join thousands of like-minded Spring developers to learn, share, and have fun in Austin, TX from October 7th to 10th.
-Use the discount code **S1P_Save200** when registering to save money on your ticket and use [this page][19] if you need help convincing your manager.
+Use the discount code **S1P_Save200** when registering to save money on your ticket.
+If you need help convincing your manager use [this page][19].
 See you there.

 [1]: https://www.docker.com/products/docker-desktop
 [2]: https://buildpacks.io/docs/app-journey/